MaxStarman/oca-website/README.md

 # OCA Website

-This repository contains the Angular single-page application that powers the official website for **Oca**, a four-piece psychedelic rock band from Koper, Slovenia.
+This repository contains the Angular application that powers the official website for **Oca band**, a four-piece psychedelic rock band from Koper, Slovenia.
 The site is built with Angular 16 and styled with Bootstrap to deliver a mobile-friendly experience for fans who want to follow the band, watch their latest videos, and explore upcoming news and events.